PIBWL Polish Armour page Po polsku

 4TP after being given to the Army, 15 August 1937.

 The Polish light reconnaissance tank 4TP remained only a prototype.
-It belonged to a family of modern tracked vehicles, developed by Edward Habich in the late 1930s, which also included an amphibious tank PZIn¿.130, a tractor PZIn¿.152 and a tank destroyer PZIn¿.160.
+It belonged to a family of modern tracked vehicles, developed by Edward Habich in the late 1930s, which also included an amphibious tank PZInż.130, a tractor PZInż.152 and a tank destroyer PZInż.160.
 The 4TP was meant to be used in the Polish Army in a place of the tankettes TK/TKS.

-The only tanks produced in Poland in the early 1930s were tankettes TK/TKS (inspired by the Carden-Loyd tankette as well), but a program of armoured weapons' development anticipated construction of a light reconnaissance tank with a rotating turret and a stronger armament.
+Only tanks manufactured in Poland in an early 1930s were turretless tankettes TK/TKS (inspired by the Carden-Loyd Mk VI tankette as well), but a program of armoured weapons' development anticipated a construction of a light reconnaissance tank with a turret and a stronger armament.
 It was meant to replace the tankettes in the future.
 That is why in September 1932, the 4-ton light tank, the Amphibian Tank and an artillery tractor of Carden-Loyd were demonstrated in Poland.
-As a result, in May 1933 the Chief of the Engineering Department, Col. Tadeusz Kossakowski proposed to buy 5 light reconnaissance tanks Carden-Loyd 4-ton and one Amphibian Tank in an evaluation and research purpose, but it was not proceeded because of a lack of funds.
-Instead, it was decided to develop similar tanks in Poland, basing on a specification worked out in the BBT BP (the Testing Centre of the Armoured Weapons).
-An attempt of fitting a tankette with a turret (TKW) was a failure.
-Therefore, a task of designing a new 4-ton reconnaissance tank and an amphibian tank, sharing the same components, was given to the PZIn¿. (the State Engineering Works) in 1935.
+As a result, in May 1933 the Chief of the Engineering Department, Col. Tadeusz Kossakowski proposed to buy five light reconnaissance tanks Carden-Loyd 4-ton and one Amphibian Tank in an evaluation and research purpose, but it was not proceeded because of a lack of funds.
+Instead, it was decided to develop similar tanks in Poland, basing on a specification worked out in the BBT BP (Technical Testing Centre of Armoured Weapons).
+An attempt of fitting a tankette with a turret (TKW), similar to ligher Carden-Loyd Patrol Tank, was a failure, because the tankette was too small platform.
+Therefore, a task of designing an own 4-ton reconnaissance tank and an amphibian tank, sharing the same components, was secretly assigned to the PZInż works (Państwowe Zakłady Inżynierii – State Engineering Works), on 3 october 1936.

-The main designer of both tanks was the chief of the PZIn¿.
-Studies Section, engineer Edward Habich.
-The design and documentation of the light reconnaissance tank PZIn¿.140 was ready on 16 December 1936.
+The main designer of both tanks was the chief of the PZInż Studies Section, engineer Edward Habich.
+First works might have started already in 1935.
+The design and documentation of the light reconnaissance tank factory type "140" (hence commonly named PZInż 140) was ready on 16 December 1936.
 Apart from a general inspiration by the Carden-Loyd layout, the new design was entirely Polish.
-It utilised some of the world's newest ideas, like a modern torsion bar suspension and also Polish inventions, like reversible periscopes.
-The engine was a Polish design as well.
+It utilised some of the world's newest ideas, like a modern torsion bar suspension, and also Polish inventions, like a reversible periscope (invented by Maj.
+Rudolf Gundlach).
+The engine PZInż 425 was a Polish design as well.

-Just in January 1937, a plan of armoured weapons' development for 1937-42 years, anticipated a replacement of tankettes with the new light reconnaissance tank, which received an Army designation 4TP.
-The program expected producing 480 such tanks for 18 reconnaissance tank companies in infantry divisions and in 4 so-called Motorized Units (OM, Oddzia³ Motorowy, former motorized brigades).
+Just in January 1937, a plan of armoured weapons' development for 1937-42 years anticipated a replacement of tankettes with the new light reconnaissance tank, which received an Army designation 4TP.
+The program expected producing 480 such tanks for 18 reconnaissance tank companies in infantry divisions and in four so-called Motorized Units (Oddział Motorowy – OM, former motorized brigades).
 The latter ones were expected to include a 4TP company and a 10TP company.

 A prototype of the reconnaissance tank was given to the Army on 15 August 1937.
-In the beginning of November it took part in a trial called "Autumn 1937", on a route of 1861 km.
-Also other prototypes were tested in this trial, among others the amphibian tank PZIn¿.130 and the tractor PZIn¿.152, both sharing the same chassis.
+In the beginning of November it took part in a trial called "Autumn 1937", on a route of 1935 km, in pre-war south-eastern Poland, from Warsaw through Brest, Volkovysk, Pinsk, Lutsk, Lviv, Buchach, Kolomyia, Żurawica near Przemyśl and Lublin to Warsaw.
+Also other prototypes were tested in this trial, among others an amphibian tank PZInż 130 and a tractor PZInż 152, both sharing the same chassis.
 The tank proved to be reliable, and its maintenance was simple.
-After the trial it was sent back to the PZIn¿. to apply some repairs and improvements.
+After the trial it was sent back to the PZInż to apply some repairs and improvements.
 The testing continued in 1938.
-In June/July the 4TP was tested with a prototype 20mm automatic gun wz.38 FK-A. A committee of experts evaluated the tank to be a modern and successful design, fit for a serial production after some minor improvements.
+In June/July the 4TP was tested with a prototype 20 mm automatic gun wz.38 FK-A. A committee of experts evaluated the tank to be a modern and successful design, fit for a serial production after some minor improvements.
 The main subject for improvement was the suspension.
 Although it was reliable and elastic, it was too soft and was causing the tank rock to sides too much, what made impossible an efficient fire while moving.
 Also materials used for constructing the prototype suspension had too low durability, what caused, first of all, breaking off of return rollers.
 The commission had some reservations as for a gearbox as well.
-All these drawbacks, however, were caused by the materials used in the prototype and were easy to be eliminated in a series production.
+All these drawbacks, however, were caused by materials used in the prototype and were easy to be eliminated in a series production.

 4TP, winter of 1937/38